-The Wisconsin winter wheat crop remains 10 days to 2 weeks (developmentally) ahead of where we were at this time last year.
-If this progress continues we can realistically be cutting dry wheat in southern WI by July 4th.
+The Wisconsin winter wheat crop progress is tracking at a normal pace.
+If this continues, we can realistically be cutting dry wheat in southern WI by mid-July.
 Couple that with Nov.
-CBOT soybean contracts at \$13.93 (6/14/21) and though still risky we can start to pencil out a potential profit for WI growers to double crop soybeans in 2021.
+CBOT soybean contracts at \$13.55 (7/07/22), and though still risky, we can start to pencil out a potential profit for WI growers to double crop soybeans in 2022.

-The first two questions growers considering double crop soybean will likely ask are "What can be done to expedite wheat harvest" and "Can I apply glyphosate or some other desiccant to my winter wheat to aid in dry down?"
+The first questions growers considering double crop soybean will likely ask are "What can be done to expedite wheat harvest?" and "Can I apply glyphosate or some other desiccant to my winter wheat to aid in dry down?"
 First read the label of any product you intend to use to make sure the application is legal.
-If the product is labeled, read the application timing information and understand how to properly stage the wheat plant prior to application.
-Below is subset taken from the Roundup WeatherMax label.
+If the product is labeled, read the application timing information, and understand how to properly stage the wheat plant prior to application.
+Click to view our winter wheat growth stage guide.